catdny/midlands-digest-agent/output-format.md

 ### 2. [Next item, same shape]
 …

-[5 to 8 items in total, ranked by importance to me — not by recency]
+[5 to 8 items in total, ranked by recency]

 ## What I should chase
 *A short list of follow-ups.
 Things worth a phone call, an FOI, a question to a source.
 The agent should suggest these — not just summarise.*